sheikhoo/url-shortener/README.md

 # url_shortener
-By url shortener, your link convert to short &amp; memorable links
+With url shortener, your link convert to short &amp; memorable links
 ![screenshot](url_shortener.jpg)

 ### Start the Application with the help of Docker